 - 1. Review applications and issue minor and major new source review (NSR) air quality permits for construction of a new facility or modification of an existing facility.
-Reviews ensure that applicants properly apply Best Available Control Technology to protect public health and the environment. - 2.
+Reviews ensure that applicants properly apply Best Available Control Technology (BACT) to protect public health and the environment.
+The draft permit contains provisions designed to be protective of human health and the environment. - 2.
 Review applications and issue operating permits for sources subject to Title V of the federal Clean Air Act (FCAA) so as to codify all state and federal air requirements in an air authorization to ensure compliance. - 3.
 Develop State Implementation Plan (SIP) revisions to attain and maintain National Ambient Air Quality Standards (NAAQS). - 4.
-Continue the Texas Emissions Reduction Plan (TERP) program goal to reduce nitrogen oxide emissions from heavy-duty on-road vehicles and non-road equipment, marine vessels, locomotives, and certain stationary equipment, specifically in near-nonattainment and nonattainment counties, to achieve maximum nitrogen oxide reductions and compliance with the ozone NAAQS for the benefit of the state. - 5.
+Continue the Texas Emissions Reduction Plan (TERP) program goal to reduce nitrogen oxides (NO_x) emissions from heavy-duty on-road vehicles and non-road equipment, marine vessels, locomotives, and certain stationary equipment, specifically in near nonattainment and nonattainment counties, to achieve maximum NO_x reductions and compliance with the ozone NAAQS for the benefit of the state. - 5.
 Track the amount of air contaminants released to the air throughout Texas from point, area, and mobile sources through the emissions inventory. - 6.
-Maintain a network of stationary monitors that sample and analyze air quality in Texas and report the results to the public and the U.S. Environmental Protection Agency.
+Maintain a network of stationary monitors that sample and analyze air quality in Texas and report the results to the public and the U.S. Environmental Protection Agency (EPA).